 The oldest eastern range had four storeys, it had cellars and was topped with gothic gables at the shorter sides.
 Basements served as storage, and ground floor had economic and clerical functions.
 An armory, kitchen, Master of the Hunt and Master of the Fishing rooms were placed there.
 There were five rooms on the first floor, including living rooms serving the burgrave and guests, and a chapel covered with a stellar vault.
 Above there was a low warehouse and defense storey, and on the top, fourth floor, a single-space defensive floor.
 The south wing also had four floors.
 In the ground floor there was a kitchen, a brewery, a bathhouse and a pantry, on the first floor there were bishop’s apartments, a small and large refectory and a bailiff’s chamber.
 The two top floors, like in the main wing, were intended for warehouse and defense.
 Buildings at the western and northern curtains had two floors, intended for administrative purposes and housing.
 In the Middle Ages, the representative rooms were warmed by a hypocaustum stove, which supplied warm air from the cellar under the chapel.
 The latrines were placed in the north-eastern and southern sides.

 Today’s castle in Reszel, despite the unfortunate changes that passed in the 19th century, is one of the better preserved castles in Poland.
-At present, a hotel functions in it and a restaurant, but castle is open to the public.
+The most radical changes affected the southern wing transformed into a church and the upper floor of the eastern wing, modernized for residential purposes.
+The cloister in the courtyard and the outer defensive perimeter have not survived, except for the corner and northern towers, connected by a short curtain.
+At present, a hotel functions in the castle and a restaurant, but monument is open to the public.
 According to information from the official website, you can enter the castle from 9 to 18.

 Garniec M., Garniec-Jackiewicz M., Zamki państwa krzyżackiego w dawnych Prusach, Olsztyn 2006.